WikipediaLibrary/TWLight/README.md

 Further guidance for developers, including a guide to setting the project up with PyCharm, can be found at [docs/developer.md](docs/developer.md).

 ## Quick setup notes for Debian Servers

+If you are feeling trustworthy, go ahead and pipe our script directly into a root shell on your server.
+What's the worst that could happen?

+`curl -fsSL https://raw.githubusercontent.com/WikipediaLibrary/TWLight/production/bin/debian_swarm_deploy.sh | sudo bash`

+You should at least check the source at [bin/debian_swarm_deploy.sh](bin/debian_swarm_deploy.sh)

-The staging environment is used in the following examples.
+Alternatively, you could follow these instructions; the staging environment is used in the following examples.

 - Configure the upstream [Docker Repository](https://docs.docker.com/install/linux/docker-ce/debian/#install-using-the-repository) and install the latest version of Docker CE
 - Install [Docker Compose](https://docs.docker.com/compose/install)